CGNS/cgns.github.io/CGNS-ReST-site/source/index.rst

 ===========================

-The **CFD General Notation System** (CGNS) provides a general, portable, and extensible standard for the storage and retrieval of computational fluid dynamics (CFD) analysis data.
+The **CFD General Notation System** (CGNS) provides a general, portable, and extensible standard for storing and retrieving computational fluid dynamics (CFD) analysis data.
 It consists of a collection of conventions, and :ref:`free and open software <CGNSLicense>` implementing those conventions.
 It is self-descriptive, machine-independent,